Genivia/ugrep/README.md

             Restrict recursive searches from MIN to MAX directory levels deep, where -1 (--depth=1) searches the specified path without recursing into subdirectories.
 Note that -3 -5, -3-5, and -35 search 3 to 5 levels deep.
-Enables -R if -R or -r is not specified.
+Enables -r if -R or -r is not specified.
     -K [MIN,][MAX], --range=[MIN,][MAX], --min-line=MIN, --max-line=MAX
             Start searching at line MIN, stop at line MAX when specified.
     -m [MIN,][MAX], --min-count=MIN, --max-count=MAX